We have performed the wonderful Arras Coin Ceremony during Wedding Ceremonies.

-A Coin wedding is usually a Latin tradition going back to Spanish and Roman days and is also referred to as Las arras or Las arras matrimoniales.
+A Coin Ceremony during your wedding is usually a Latin tradition going back to Spanish and Roman days and is also referred to as Las arras or Las arras matrimoniales.

 Here is a possible coin wedding ceremony vow sample:

 “These 13 coins traditionally represent the promise of the groom to support his wife and the wife’s dedication to her husband.
 But today, more than this, it represents that GROOM and BRIDE are united in love and harmony.